polalagi-dev/polalagi-dev/README.md

-hello, I'm polalagi.
+# 👋 hello there!
+I'm polalagi.
 I'm currently interested in python, javascript/typescript and luau. if you want to contact me, message polalagi on discord.

 <!---
 polalagi-dev/polalagi-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.